chykehyman/tdd-simulation-task/README.md

-# tdd-simulation-task
+# TDD Simulations
-test a function for odd and even values on returned object
+Test a function that return an object of odd and even array of numbers respectively